Seville in 5 Day: a guidebook for getting the most out of your visit

 In any case, whatever day you go, it is a square where there have always been many antique stores, so if you are looking for an original gift to take from Seville, you are in the right place.

 The structure of the square is semicircular, so the building in it is also semicircular.
 It has three floors (all of them curved) and is famous for its balconies, painted and decorated by the painter José Palomar.
 Without a doubt, it is a good place to take a photo and walk around.
-And from there you can book a tour of the Jewish quarter.
+And from there you can book a tour through the Jewish quarter.

 Book a tour of the Jewish quarter